drduh/YubiKey-Guide/README.md

 #### Use ssh-agent or use S.weasel-pageant

 One way to forward is just `ssh -A` (still need to eval weasel to setup local ssh-agent), and only relies on OpenSSH.
-In this track, `ForwardAgent` and `AllowAgentForwarding` in ssh/sshd config may be involved; However, if you use the other way (gpg ssh socket forwarding), you should not enable `ForwardAgent` in ssh config.
-See [SSH Agent Forwarding](#remote-machines-ssh-agent-forwarding) for more info.
+In this track, `ForwardAgent` and `AllowAgentForwarding` in ssh/sshd config may be involved.
+However, when using gpg ssh socket forwarding, do not enable `ForwardAgent` in ssh config.
+See [SSH Agent Forwarding](#remote-machines-ssh-agent-forwarding) for more information.

 Another way is to forward the gpg ssh socket, as described below.